MalikHack007/Radix-Tree-CSPB2270/README.md

 ### Prerequisites:

-> **Note:** All command line instructions below are written for the `BASH` shell.
+> **Note:** All command line instructions below are written for the `BASH` shell and assume you are on **Linux**.
-> If you are using some other shell, commands may differ.
+> If you are using some other shell or on Windows/MacOS, please look up how to install these prerequisites accordingly.

 #### Set Up for Backend (c++ program):